All Episodes

 So the media is out there trying to say that the 1967 borders, that's long been U.S. policy.

-Obama didn't upset any Apple carts, and it has not been U.S. policy.
+Obama didn't upset any apple carts, and it has not been U.S. policy as recently as 2004.

-And I tell you, folks, apart apart from uh his betrayal of Israel, the thing that The thing that struck me most about Obama's speech yesterday was how it really did strike when I finally had a chance after the program to digest this and take it in.
+And, you know, folks, apart from his betrayal of Israel, the thing that struck me most about Obama's speech yesterday was how it really did strike when I finally had a chance after the program to digest this and take it in.

-He's running around trying to make sure that that's not the case.
+He's running around trying to make sure that that's not the case, at least verbally.

 He told Basher Assad he has to accept democracy or give up power.